ahmadhassanraza/ahmadhasssann/README.md

 ### 📜 **Professional Testimonials**

-> *"Ali is an exceptional developer with deep technical knowledge and excellent communication skills.
+> *"Ahmad is an exceptional developer with deep technical knowledge and excellent communication skills.
 His solutions are always scalable and well-architected."*
 > **— Dr. Ahmed Rahman, Tech Lead, Global Systems**

-> *"I've worked with many developers, but Ali stands out for his attention to detail and commitment to delivering high-quality code."*
+> *"I've worked with many developers, but Ahmad stands out for his attention to detail and commitment to delivering high-quality code."*
 > **— Jennifer Liu, Product Manager, StartupXYZ**

-> *"Ali's expertise in modern web technologies and his ability to solve complex problems make him an invaluable team member."*
+> *"Ahmad's expertise in modern web technologies and his ability to solve complex problems make him an invaluable team member."*
 > **— Omar Hassan, Senior Developer, TechCorp**

 ### 🎯 **Community Involvement**